adlnet/xAPI-Dashboard/API_dashboard.md

 * `pre` (`function(data,event)` or `String`)(optional)

 	Preprocesses the raw xAPI data however the user chooses.
-Takes in a Collection of statements, and must output another dataset, usually some filtered subset of the input (e.g. `return data.where(...);`).
-All `Collection` methods are available, but the system will break if `exec` is called at this stage.
+Takes in a Collection of statements, and must output another Collection, usually some filtered subset of the input (e.g. `return data.where(...);`).
+All Collection methods are available, but the system will break if `exec` is called at this stage.

 	If this chart is a "child" chart, the second argument to the `pre` function (the `event` parameter) will contain a d3 click event object.
 Use this object to determine what was clicked in the parent chart and filter the data appropriately.
 Most significantly, `event.in` contains the name of the bar, or the x-value of the point, clicked on.